Kumo-chan/DAI-2022-HTTP-Infra/rapport.md

 ```html
 <p id="api-animals"></p>
 ```

+# Step 5 Loadbalancing and sessions
+There is 2 type of routing: round-robin and sticky-session.

+We decied to put our static page with sticky session and our dynamic one with round-robin (default) To showcase that this is working we have done 2 things:

+We created 2 images whoami, one with sticky session and one without.
+While refreshing those pages, we can see that the one with sticky session keep the same IP unless we delete the cookie.
+The second way to check is while using docker-compose up (whitout -d option).
+In the terminal we are able to see who has gotten a request.
+In the case of sticky session it stays the same.

 # Step 6: Management UI
 For this part, we decided to use the portainer application.
 Indeed, portainer is a container manager.